Reversing Adhesive Syneresis

 Once syneresis has occurred, mixing is the most common method of returning the mixture to a homogeneous state.
 Mixing can be accomplished with a traditional paddle or spatula (being careful to minimize air entrapment) or mixing can be accomplished through the use of a static mixer.

-Contact our Application Engineering team if you have additional questions or need more guidance on this issue.
+If you have additional questions or need more guidance on this issue contact our Application Engineering Team.